geekgonecrazy/geekgonecrazy.github.io/content/posts/decision-fatigue-in-2020.md

 But long term my approach:

 * Cut down / Cut out Social Media - it’s filled with a lot of toxicity.
-* Avoid News - I admit I don’t do this as well as I’d like.
-It’s hard to keep informed of things one needs to know while avoiding the depressing stuff.
-Otherwise you will be forced to spend more time reading both sides and making a decision.
+* Avoid too much News - I admit I don’t do this as well as I’d like.
+If you spend too much time reading news, you will be forced to spend more time reading both sides and making a decision.
-* Simple and structured morning routine including Bullet Journaling.
+* Simple and structured morning routine - for me this includes Bullet Journaling.
 * Organization - being organized helps decision fatigue a lot.
 * Value your own time.
 Just because someone DM’s you asking for something doesn’t mean you need to stop what you are doing now and respond.
 In fact busy mode / do not disturb is your best friend here.
 Not even seeing it prevents you from having to make a decision.